Finite coproducts, coregularity and coexactness for profinite interior algebras: Conclusions

 \section{Conclusions}

-In this paper, motivated by the results of \cite{GdB24,infinitary}, we studied regularity and Barr exactness of $L\KFr_\lf$, the dual of the category $\Pro L\MA_\fin$ of profinite $L$-algebras, among the normal modal logics $L \supseteq S4$ with the finite model property.
+In this paper, motivated by the results of \cite{GdB24,infinitary}, we studied regularity and Barr exactness of $L\KFr_\lf$, the dual of the category $\Pro L\MA_\fin$ of profinite $L$-algebras, among the normal modal logics $L \supseteq \textsf{S4}$ with the finite model property.
 In doing so, we described the finite limits of $L\KFr_\lf$.
-Moreover, we introduced an adjunction between $\KFr$ and the category of presheaves over any small category $\mathsf{C}$ that allowed us to present some $L\KFr_\lf$ as presheaf toposes.
+Moreover, we introduced an adjunction between $\KFr$ and the category of presheaves over any small category $\mathbf{C}$ that allowed us to present some $L\KFr_\lf$ as presheaf toposes.

-As we observed, the classification of the regularity for $L\KFr_\lf$, which is equivalent to the amalgamation property for $\Pro L\MA_\fin$, follows Maksimova's parallel results for the finitary fragment \cite{Maksimova1979InterpolationTI,Maksimova1980InterpolationTI} (with the exception of $L = \textit{Grz}.3$, as observed in Remark~\ref{rem:exc}).
-In addition, regularity can be encountered in many other cases above $K4$, as we showed in Remark~\ref{rem:Horn}.
-Passing to Barr-exactness, the picture changes drastically: there are exactly five logics $L$ extending $S4$ and such that $L\KFr_\lf$ is Barr exact.
-These five logics are all locally finite and of little interest (the category of their locally finite Kripke frames is equivalent to the topos of the actions of a finite small monoid).
-Still, one may ask whether Barr exactness is so rare everywhere: in particular a classification over $K4$ cannot include only trivial examples, as witnessed by Theorem~\ref{teo:GL}.
+As we observed, the classification of the regularity of $L\KFr_\lf$ above \textsf{S4}, which is equivalent to an infinitary version of the Craig's Interpolation theorem, subsumes the necessary conditions of Maksimova's parallel results for the finitary fragment \cite{Maksimova1979InterpolationTI,Maksimova1980InterpolationTI}.
+However, the complete characterizations must differ: as observed in Remark~\ref{rem:exc}, $\textsf{Grz.3}\MA_\fin$ satisfies the (AP), while $\textsf{Grz.3}\MA$ does not.
+In addition, regularity can be encountered in many other cases above \textsf{K4}, as we showed in Remark~\ref{rem:Horn}.

+Passing to Barr exactness, the picture changes drastically: there are exactly five logics $L$ extending \textsf{S4} and such that $L\KFr_\lf$ is Barr exact.
+These five logics are all of finite height less than $3$ and of little interest (for such logics, $L\KFr_\lf$ is equivalent to the topos of the actions of a finite small monoid).
+Still, one may ask whether Barr exactness is so rare everywhere: in particular a classification over \textsf{K4} cannot include only trivial examples, as witnessed by Theorem~\ref{teo:GL}.

 Given that Barr exactness is rare, one may investigate almost Barr exactness, where a category is said to be \emph{almost Barr exact} if and only if it is regular and effective descent morphisms coincide with regular epimorphisms.
 Almost Barr exactness, in fact, turns out to be equivalent to effectiveness of special kinds of equivalence relations \cite{Beyond}, so that there is a concrete chance that it should hold for some relevant categories of locally finite Kripke frames.